ourlifeloop/marketing/src/cms/training-faqs/how-do-i-print-my-undesigned-calendar-in-day-view.md

 ---
-question: How do I Print my Undesigned Calendar in Day View?
+question: How do I print my undesigned calendar in Day View?
 answer: >-
   -To Begin, log into LifeLoop staff site.
 On the left-hand side within the blue panel, click on the “Calendar” button.